best-practice-and-impact/qa-of-code-guidance/book/index.md

 ---
 ```

-This guidance has been created to support analysts in government who use coding in their work.
+This guidance has been written to support analysts in government who use coding in their work.
 Including those who produce statistics, carry out modelling or apply data science.

 You can find us on:
 - Slack: [GSS](https://gov-stats-service.slack.com) and [Gov Data Science](https://govdatascience.slack.com)